microsoft/typescript-error-deltas/README.md

 ```

 The `types` field is optional; it installs `@types/` packages for each entry in its array before running `tsc`.
-This is mostly useful if the package isn't written in Typescript and doesn't include types in its own devDependencies.
+This is mostly useful if the package isn't written in TypeScript and doesn't include types in its own devDependencies.

 Like the example projects, the cloned repos must be buildable with a single invocation of `tsc`.